mahi97/DearDiary/book-checklist.md

 ## December 2020

-- [ ] A PhD Is Not Enough! -- Peter J. Feibelman
+- [X] A PhD Is Not Enough! -- Peter J. Feibelman
+- [ ] Will Power -- Roy F. Baumeister
 - [ ] The People Vs. Tech -- Jamie Bartlett

 ## January 2020